maurymarkowitz/101-BASIC-Computer-Games/README.md

 This folder contains the programs found in the March 1975 3rd printing of David Ahl's [*101 BASIC Computer Games*](https://archive.org/details/101basiccomputer0000davi), published by Digital Equipment Corp.
 You can download all of the programs in a single archive using the [Releases](https://github.com/maurymarkowitz/101-BASIC-Computer-Games/releases) link to the right.

 Contrary to popular belief, 101 is *not* the same as the later and more famous [*BASIC Computer Games*](https://github.com/GReaperEx/bcg) (BCG) published by Ahl through Creative Computing.
 A number of the games in this collection did not appear in BCG, and vice versa.
-The programs in this collection are mostly written in BASIC-PLUS or BASIC-8, compared to BCG's singular use of Microsoft BASIC.
-Some appear in entirely different dialects, for instance, CAN-AM is in its original Dartmouth version, and BATTLE appears to be HP 2100.
-In some cases the dialect is mentioned in the book, but in most it is not and the listing below is a best-guess based on the syntax.
+In comparison to BCG's used of Microsoft-like BASIC, the source in this book spans several different and sometimes incompatible dialects.
+For instance, CAN-AM is in its original Dartmouth version, and BATTLE appears to be HP 2100.
+In some cases the dialect is mentioned in the book, but in most it's not and the listing below is a best-guess based on the syntax.

 This collection is an excellent example of the different dialects and programming styles one found at the time.
 ANIMAL is almost a different language than ACEYDU although they are both from DEC, while AWARI illustrates the editing style that made BASIC infamous.
-Even within the DEC examples we have differences in things like using `\` to separate statements instead of `:`, the use of `&` as the short form for `PRINT` instead of `?`, and other oddities.
+Even within the DEC examples we have differences in things like using `\` to separate statements instead of `:`, the use of `&` as the short form for `PRINT` instead of `?`, and the other oddities of BASIC-PLUS.

 This collection was prepared with the help of the OCR in Gemini AI, ChatGTP and Le Chat.
 In contrast to other collections, like [PCC](https://github.com/maurymarkowitz/Peoples-Computer-Company-code), the print quality of this book is fairly good and most of the programs were converted with minimal problems.
 See the [NOTES](https://github.com/maurymarkowitz/101-BASIC-Computer-Games/blob/main/NOTES.md) for some oddities to look for.